Sup2point0/integrity/scriptures/special/haskell-conjecture.md

 - If the identity holds true for $n = k$, a list `xs` of length $k$, then it must hold true for $n = k+1$, a list `x:xs` of length $k+1$.

 Hence, by mathematical induction, we have shown the identity holds true for all lists.
 We’re done!

+> If you’ve done proofs by induction on summation or matrix identities before, this should feel strangely similar – manipulating expressions, expanding and merging terms, moulding into the right forms to perform simplifications or deductions!

 ### TLDR
 The steps are pretty detailed, but sometimes that’s detrimental to understanding because you forget the big picture.
 Here’s a minimal-comments rundown of the proof: